15 out of 27 as a Percentage: A thorough look

 Significance of Accuracy and Rounding

 Note that in all methods, we've obtained an approximate value.
-The decimal representation of 15/27 is a recurring decimal (0.55555...).
+And the decimal representation of 15/27 is a recurring decimal (0.
+Because of that, 55555...
+Which means ).
 The level of accuracy required depends on the context.
 For most practical purposes, rounding to two decimal places (55.56%) is sufficient.
-However, in scientific or engineering contexts, higher precision might be necessary.
+On the flip side, in scientific or engineering contexts, higher precision might be necessary.

 Applying Percentages in Real-World Scenarios